IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Now, let's store some books.
 To do so use your REST client to submit a `POST` against the endpoint you have created prior.

-Make sure to hand-over the following JSON data (you can use snippets 16 and 17):
+Make sure to hand-over the following JSON data:

 ```json
 {